Concordium/concordium-scan/frontend/README.md

   [A GitHub issue](https://github.com/nuxt/framework/issues/2343) has been reported and a fix has been merged.

-- **Types can not be split out; they must exist in the file they are consumed.**

-  This seems a Nuxt issue.
-It will result in an error that the type is not exported from `_nuxt/types/types` (or whatever the path is).

 - **Components using the `@apply` directive from Tailwind can not be tested.**

   It results in a very non-descriptive syntax error.
 It might be that we manually need to add a Webpack loader for this.